hzqst/MetaHookSv/BulletPhysics.md

 "sphere" for shape of rigidbone, either sphere or capsule.

-"-4.0" for rigidbody Z offset from bone origin
+"-4.0" for rigidbody offset from current bone origin (it's the bone with index 15 here)

-"5.0" for size of rigidbody
+"5.0" for size of rigidbody, it's "width" for capsule, and "radius" for sphere

-"0.0" for size2 of rigidbody, "height" for capsule
+"0.0" for size2 of rigidbody, it's "height" for capsule

-"6" for rigidbody mass
+"6" for rigidbody mass. rigidbody with smaller mass is easier to be dragged by rigidbody with bigger mass.

 ** The example line creates a rigidbody named "Head" at position of bone[15], with an offset of "-4.0" to the bone[6]. and the size of sphere rigidbody is 5.0 **